kjhealy/kieranhealy.hugo/content/blog/fly-air-gini.markdown

 What has happened to make Business Class more cramped?
 The answer is to be found in Ruling Class.
 Sorry, I mean, First Class.
-On Air Gini, these eight valued passengers---three and a half percent of those on board---get thirty five percent of the available seating space.
+On Air Gini, those eight most-valued passengers---three and a half percent of those on board---get thirty five percent of the available seating space.
 That's a lot of legroom.
 So much, in fact, that as First Class passengers have spread out to take up the first third of the plane, Air Gini has